Project status

 for Windows Server 2019 / 2022 and accepts both pagespeed.config and iiswebspeed.config for compatibility with legacy installs.

-Cancel before day 15 and pay nothing.
-Same filters, same directives — swap the binary and you're optimizing again.
+header until you activate.
+Same filters, same directives — swap the binary and you're optimizing